cgreenhalgh/musiccodes/docs/fileformat.md

 ## `code`

-As of 25/11/2015 there are two code formats.
+As of 25/11/2015 there were two code formats.
+As of 27/01/2016 custom formats (below) are only partially implemented. (not all will work.)

 ### Code format 1

+This is `codeformat`:`no`

 Format 1 (from original demo) builds codes from the note names, in the order they are detected, without timing information.
 E.g. `"B5A5G5"` corresponds to a note stream which ends with a `B5` (i.e. B in octave 5), `A5` then `G5`.
 These codes are only checked after the note stream has ended, i.e. after the `streamGap` with the default classifier.

 ### Code format 2

+This is `codeformat`:`mrle0/crle4,`

 Format 2 builds codes from relative interval and timing the immediately preceeding notes.
 E.g. `"0/4,0"` corresponds to two consecutive notes of the same pitch, decomposing the string as follows:
 - `0` - pitch offset of first note being considered relative to last note, in semitones = `0`, i.e. same pitch